invisible-garden/cm24-projects/README.md

 ## What do you plan to achieve with your project?

 We plan to continue developing and refining this project:
-1. Optimize zero-knowledge proof circuit performance
-2. Add more wallet features
+1. Add more wallet features
-3. Improve user experience
+2. Improve user experience
-4. Seek community feedback and contributions
+3. Seek community feedback and contributions

 We welcome community members to participate in project development, especially in:
 - Code review and optimization suggestions